 What can disqualify you?

-- You have been judged as mentally incompoetent or mentally incapacitated by a mental health professional
+- You have been judged as mentally incompetent or mentally incapacitated by a mental health professional.

 What may not disqualify you but may delay the receipt of a DoD clearance?